 Our Home Inspections help buyers and sellers identify serious issues with a home.
 Some lenders require Home Inspections before they’ll approve closing on a real estate loan.
 FPI is here to assist you and your Realtor, not discourage you.
 If the inspection report brings up any issues that you simply don’t understand, or aren’t comfortable with, your agent can assist you to navigate things wisely and within the time frame of your contact.

 Foundations Property Inspection provides independent residential Home Inspections & Testing Services for homebuyers, lenders, sellers, investors, developers, and real estate agents.
 FPI has over 10-years of real estate inspection experience and has performed more than 100,000 Home Inspections for local homeowners.

 One of the questions we are often asked by our customers is about the dangers and hazards of spalling brick, cracked caps, and missing rain hats.
 When the security of yourself, your family, and your home, are on the line do not skip Real Estate Chimney Inspections.

 Pittsburgh’s Most Reliable Home Inspectors

-Get a fast, dependable Home Inspection Report when you are ready to buy or sell.
+Get a fast, dependable Home Inspection and Professional Report when you are ready to buy or sell.
 Foundation Property Inspection is available 7-days a week so you can get the information and peace of mind to make an informed offer.